Te-Maramataka/nsb-matariki/README.md

 As part of our school Hackathon, we have programmed a user-friendly python script using [NASA's JPL Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) that outputs the date of the public holiday with any reasonable year as an input.

 We believe this script also has real-world practical use for whanau on a national level.
 Therefore, we have concocted a [concept design](https://docs.google.com/presentation/d/19V19oQvpHnYjP2_FcM1_xw8tZIVGi9tB801cl1HUxh0/edit#slide=id.p) for a Chrome extension as a possible future implementation.
-Rangatahi (the younger generation), could use this extension to find out when the Matariki public holiday will be on a recent year.
-Knowing this, they could then get into contact with their tūpuna (grandparents) to get together.
-Not only would this celebrate the purpose of Matariki, this could form the basis of a culture change of bridging the growing gap between tuakana-teina (relationship between youth and elderly), by enabling our youth to make the first choice.
+Rangatahi (younger generation) could use this extension to find out when the Matariki public holiday will be on a recent year; they could then get into contact with their tūpuna (grandparents) to get together.
+Not only would this celebrate the purpose of Matariki, this could also form the basis of a culture change by bridging the growing gap between tuakana-teina (relationship between youth and elderly), by enabling our youth to take the first step for connection.

 ## **Installation**

 ## **Usage**

 ## **Methodology**
- - On the surface: enter a
+ ### On the surface
+ The program will prompt you to enter a **REASONABLE** year as the input.
+Press enter after writing down the year you would like to predict.
+Then, the program will return the date of Matariki in YYYY-MM-DD format for that year.
+ The year chosen has to be a number, and it must be a number between 1000 to 9999 inclusive (the justification behind this is in Merits).
- - Digging deeper:
+ ### Digging deeper

-## **Documentation**

 ## **Merits**
   - Specifications
   Our script finds the correct Matariki date for the next 50 years (2022-2052), as outlined in [this document](https://www.mbie.govt.nz/assets/matariki-dates-2022-to-2052-matariki-advisory-group.pdf).
 Not only this, we are also able to predict the Matariki date for a long range of years, both in the future and in the past.
 Since NASA's JPL Horizons API has moon phase data available from years 1000 to 9999 inclusive, this means our script can predict when Matariki was as far as 1022 years ago, as well as when it will be 7977 years in the future, and anywhere in between.
 We have displayed the predictions in a YYYY-MM-DD format for convenience.
   - Readability
   We have added docstrings to our script (findMatariki.py) so that anyone, with a coding background or not, can follow along.
 These comments guide the reader systematically from top to bottom, documenting every function, class, and module.
 Here is an example:
-Furthermore, under our Alternative Solutions, we added detailed string comments explaining how these solutions work.
+Furthermore, under our Alternative Solutions, we also added detailed string comments explaining how these solutions work.
 To illustrate:
   - Reusability
   Every function defined is structured on its own, so that they can be reusable in other programs.
-We ensured this was the case when we were starting as we knew a possible development on this script could be to use it as a Chrome extension.
+We ensured this was the case when we were starting as we knew a possible development on this script could be to use it as a [Chrome extension](https://docs.google.com/presentation/d/19V19oQvpHnYjP2_FcM1_xw8tZIVGi9tB801cl1HUxh0/edit#slide=id.p).
   - Documentation
   Refer to "Methodology" and "Alternative Solutions".
   - Efficiency